pilvcc/battleship-solver/README.md

 challenging/interesting micro game.
 This automates the micro so you can focus on the macro.

-In a way I was inspired by Braid, a platformer that lets you rewind time instead of dying, so that the game becomes about the higher-level puzzle rather than mechanically trying not to fall or get killed.
+In a way I was inspired conceptually by Braid, a platformer that lets you rewind time instead of dying, so that the game becomes about the higher-level puzzle rather than mechanically trying not to fall or get killed.